- Indexed in PubMed Central (PMC), ESCI, ProQuest, EBSCO, and the DOAJ

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 International

-Journal of Tryptophan Research utilizes a single-blind peer review process in which the
+Journal of Tryptophan Research utilizes a single-anonymize peer review process in which the

 reviewer’s name and information is withheld from the author.
 All manuscripts are reviewed as